MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-a-web-performance-test-plug-in.md

 ms.prod: visual-studio-dev15
 ms.technology: vs-ide-test
 ---
-# How to: Create a Web Performance Test Plug-In
+# How to: Create a web performance test plug-in

 Web performance tests plug-ins enable you to isolate and reuse code outside the main declarative statements in your web performance test.
 A customized web performance test plug-in offers you a way to call some code as the web performance test is run.
 The web performance test plug-in is run one time for every test iteration.
 In addition, if you override the PreRequest or PostRequest methods in the test plug-in, those request plug-ins will run before or after each request, respectively.